What are Smart Whiteboards & How Do They Work? | Vibe

 Support Existing Meeting Platforms

-Smart boards can connect all your hybrid participants on a shared canvas, as a standalone collaboration app, across all your connected devices with audio and video supplied via any device you want, including video conferencing technology.
+Smart whiteboards can connect all your hybrid participants on a shared canvas, as a standalone collaboration app, across all your connected devices with audio and video supplied via any device you want, including video conferencing technology.

 A New Way To Engage Remote Teams